Hosting & Maintenance

 We’re all about making things easy for our clients, that’s why we offer a hosting service for all the websites we create.
 Making us a one-stop-shop for every aspect of your web project.

 In order to keep everything safe, secure and shipshape on your site and our servers, all hosting comes with a maintenance pack in order to ensure the security of your site and our servers.
-Our premium packs also cover extra work you may wish to have carried out, on the site, further along the line.
+Our premium packs also allow for up to 3hrs† onsite work per month, so you can grow and develop your site at your own pace.

 Whether we’re building you a simple brochure style website, or an eCommerce monster, we offer a hosting and maintenance pack to suit your needs.
 Hosting already sorted?
 We can still help keep you secure with a stand-alone maintenance pack.

 In developing your website, we use several additional plugins to make sure that your site is as good as it can be for go live.
 Over time, the plugin developers will update their plugins, roll out security fixes and performance tweaks, and before long your site can be full of out of date plugins that are vulnerable to attack.
 The platform we build on – WordPress – tends to roll out around six or seven minor updates every year, as well as one major one.

 Your website is made up of four key components:

 - WordPress – The CMS platform that drives the website

 - Plugins – The additional bits of software we add to increase website functionality

 - Theme – The front end of the website, the design and styling that everyone sees

 - Database – The area that holds all of the information on the site